Growing your super

 Super is a long term investment and while investment returns are an important aspect of growing your super, it is important to take action to ensure your super grows sufficiently to reach your financial goals.

-- make personal contributions as every bit helps – and up to $1,000 could qualify for a Government co-contribution (eligibility rules apply).
+Make personal contributions as it all helps – and up to $1,000 could earn you a Government co-contribution (eligibility rules apply)

-- choosing an investment option to suit your needs – and review this periodically (many people make a choice then forget to adjust it as their circumstances change, and this can have a big impact over time)
+Choose an investment option to suit your needs then review it periodically (forgetting to allow for changed circumstances can have a big impact over time)

-- splitting (moving) some of the employer contributions in your spouse’s account into your account at the end of any financial year
+Employer contributions in your spouse’s account can be split (moved) into your account at the end of any financial year